MattMcAdams/mattmcadams.com/src/now.md

 ## Interests

 I'm currently really interested in sustainable and portable technology.
 I recently watched a really cool [talk at Strange Loop by Devine Lu Linvega](https://www.youtube.com/watch?v=T3u7bGgVspM) that has had me really inspired.
+I've been looking into [permacomputing](https://wiki.xxiivv.com/site/permacomputing.html) as a result of my recent delves into the internet rabbit hole.